adambard/learnxinyminutes-docs/python3.html.markdown

 filename: learnpython3.py
 ---

-Python was created by Guido Van Rossum in the early 90s.
+Python was created by Guido van Rossum in the early 90s.
 It is now one of the most popular languages in existence.
 I fell in love with Python for its syntactic clarity.
 It's basically executable pseudocode.